Disturbing Video Footage Shows Conservative Activist Being Assaulted On UC Berkeley Campus

 — San Francisco Chronicle (@sfchronicle) February 22, 2019

-Williams told Fox News‘ Sean Hannity that the men became angry with him because of a sign that was a part of his display.
+Williams told Fox News host Sean Hannity that the men became angry with him because of a sign that was a part of his display.
 The sign read, “Hate Crime Hoaxes Hurt Real Victims.”
 It was said to be a reference to Empire actor Jussie Smollett, who is accused of staging his own hate crime.

 “This person claimed we were promoting violence on campus and proceeded to take his aggression out on us,” Williams told Hannity.

 At this time, Smollett continues to proclaim his evidence and insists that he was the victim in the situation.
-He was formally charged with a felony for filing a false police report last Thursday.
+On Thursday, he was formally charged with a felony for filing a false police report.

 This student was assaulted @UCBerkeley for expressing his political views.#Berkeley admin have formally condemned the assault and #BerkeleyPolice have been alerted. #BerkeleyAssault pic.twitter.com/231wj0ceXV